LifeIsADeflatingVest/atcJS/README.md

-# atcJS
+# ATC JS
-ATC JS, as its name implies, is a free ATC simulator made with JavaScript.
-It's also open source.
+ATC JS, as its name implies, is a free air traffic control simulator made with JavaScript.
+It's also open source under the AGPL-3.0 license (see attached file).
+Note that ATC JS uses static map images from OpenStreetMap.